jackcarrozzo/planesnwind/README.md

 - Produce cool maps of optimized paths and sum metrics

-Because both fetching from the FlightAware API (or scraping the web view) and applying the genetic algorithm path improvements are CPU intensive, the code uses a worker pool coordinated by Postgres.
+Because both fetching from the FlightAware API (or scraping the web view) and applying the genetic algorithm path improvements are resource intensive, the code uses a worker pool coordinated by Postgres.
 Due to the nature of the problem, computation shards extremely well (by flight), and thus can be scaled infinitely.